AxisCommunications/backstage-plugins/plugins/jira-dashboard-backend/README.md

   > Note: The JIRA_TOKEN variable from [Roadie's Backstage Jira plugin](https://roadie.io/backstage/plugins/jira) can not be reused here because of the added encoding in this token.
 - `JIRA_BASE_URL`: The base url for Jira in your company, including the API version.
 For instance: https://jira.se.your-company.com/rest/api/2/'
 - `JIRA_EMAIL_SUFFIX`: The email suffix used for retrieving a specific Jira user in a company.
 For instance: @your-company.com
+- `JIRA_ANNOTATION_PREFIX`: Optional annotation prefix for retrieving a custom annotation to use when retreving Jira information.
+For instance 'jira'.
+Defaut value is jira.com

 ### Integrating